Chart Color Schemes

 Population growth drivers in Loganholme are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the population of Loganholme is estimated at around 7,650.
-This reflects an increase of 886 people since the 2021 Census, which reported a population of 6,764.
-The change is inferred from AreaSearch's estimation of the resident population at 7,598 following examination of ABS's latest ERP data release (June 2024) and an additional 95 validated new addresses since the Census date.
-This level of population equates to a density ratio of 867 persons per square kilometer.
-Loganholme's growth rate of 13.1% since the 2021 census exceeded the SA3 area (8.7%) and the national average, marking it as a growth leader in the region.
-Natural growth contributed approximately 38.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Loganholme's population is estimated at around 7,772 as of May 2026.
+This reflects an increase of 1,008 people (14.9%) since the 2021 Census, which reported a population of 6,764 people.
+The change is inferred from the resident population of 7,702, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 97 validated new addresses since the Census date.
+This level of population equates to a density ratio of 881 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
+The suburb of Loganholme's 14.9% growth since the 2021 census exceeded the SA3 area (8.4%), along with the national average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by natural growth that contributed approximately 38.0% of overall population gains during recent periods, although all drivers including interstate migration and overseas migration were positive factors.

 Frequently Asked Questions - Population